esimionato/markbates.github.com/_posts/2012-04-10-capturing-and-uploading-photos-on-ios-with-phonegap.md

 The <code>upload</code> function takes five arguments.
 We can see this in action near the bottom of the <code>onCaptureSuccess</code> function.

-The first argument is the path to the file on disk, the <code>imageURI</code> argument that the <code>onCaptureSuccess</code> function received.
+* The first argument is the path to the file on disk, the <code>imageURI</code> argument that the <code>onCaptureSuccess</code> function received.

-The second argument is the URL of the web service you wish to post the file to.
+* The second argument is the URL of the web service you wish to post the file to.

-The third argument is a callback that will be executed when the file has been successfully uploaded to the server.
+* The third argument is a callback that will be executed when the file has been successfully uploaded to the server.
 This is the <code>success</code> function we defined inside of <code>onCaptureSuccess</code>.

-The fourth argument is a callback that will be executed should the file fail to upload successfully to the server.
+* The fourth argument is a callback that will be executed should the file fail to upload successfully to the server.
 This is the <code>fail</code> function we defined inside of <code>onCaptureSuccess</code>.

+* The fifth argument is an object containing any extra parameters you want to send to the server.